Zieria cephalophila

-Zieria cephalophila is a plant in the citrus family Rutaceae and is only found on a single, isolated mountain in Queensland.
+Zieria cephalophila, commonly known as Sydney Heads stink bush, is a plant in the citrus family Rutaceae and is only found on a single, isolated mountain in Queensland.
 It is a compact shrub with wiry branches, warty, three-part leaves and one to three white flowers, each with four petals and four stamens, in leaf axils.

 Description

 Zieria cephalophila is a compact shrub which grows to a height of 0.5 m and has warty, wiry branches with scattered hairs.
 The leaves have a petiole 2-3 mm long with the central leaflet is 11-18 mm long, 1.5-3.5 mm wide with the other two leaflets slightly smaller.
 The leaflets have a distinct, warty mid-vein on the lower surface and the edges of the leaf are rolled under.

 The flowers are white and are arranged singly or in groups of up to three in leaf axils on a stalk 1.5-6 mm long, the groups shorter than the leaves.
 The four petals are narrow elliptical in shape, about 3.5 mm long and densely hairy on both surfaces and the four stamens are up to 1.5 mm long.
 Flowering appears to occur from November to May and is followed by fruit which is a glabrous capsule, about 2.5 mm long and 1.5 mm wide.